WHR Long Put Strategy

 What is a long put on WHR?

 A long put on WHR is the long put strategy applied to WHR (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With WHR stock trading near $40.07, the strikes shown on this page are snapped to the nearest listed WHR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With WHR stock at $41.33 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed WHR chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are WHR long put max profit and max loss calculated?